-Our PGCE Science with Biology course begins with a stimulating mix of Biology, chemistry and physics education.
+Our Biology course begins with a stimulating mix of Biology, Chemistry and Physics education.
 You will then focus fully on Biology, allowing you to specialise in the teaching of Biology at Key Stage 4.
 Teaching science at Key Stages 3 requires competence across the entire range of the National Curriculum Programme of Study for Science.

 As a school-led route the great majority of your time will be spent in your training school, and the content and focus of many aspects of the training programme will be targeted to meet your individual needs, by utilising the resources of the school and their alliance partners.
 In addition, at Middlesex you will also benefit from access to the University’s extensive resources, including those provided by the library and student support services.

 The Middlesex School Direct programme provides you with a series of subject enhancement sessions, and a programme of professional studies which will be run at the University.
 These may include sessions which:

 Allow you to visit a variety of partnership schools and non-formal educational sites to enhance learning in specialist areas.